awmatheson/flink-qa/README.md

 When deploying to a Flink cluster, consider the following:

 ### Model Distribution
-- The sentence-transformers model and FLAN-T5 model are loaded as global variables
+- The sentence-transformers model and Llama model are loaded as global variables
 - Each TaskManager will load its own copy of the models
 - Consider using Flink's distributed cache to share model files:
   ```python